 The traffic of people in the city of Lisbon brings with it the visit of thousands of tourists daily to the historical and cultural heritage of the city, so to prevent its deterioration and ensure its good maintenance, the city mayor's office decided to implement the which is known as tourist tax .

-Lisbon is a very popular tourist destination, attracting millions of visitors every year.
-This puts great pressure on the city's infrastructure , such as public transportation, streets, parks, and historic sites.
-The tourist tax is used to finance the maintenance and improvement of these infrastructures, ensuring that the city can continue to offer a good experience for both tourists and residents.
+Lisbon is a very popular tourist destination, attracting millions of visitors each year.
+This puts a great deal of pressure on the city's infrastructure , such as public transport, streets, parks, and historic sites.
+The tourist tax is used to fund the maintenance and improvement of this infrastructure, ensuring that the city can continue to offer a positive experience for both tourists and residents.
+The tourist tax is specifically targeted at funding municipal interventions in urban cleanliness, safety, mobility, expanding cultural offerings, and preserving public and tourist spaces.
+Lisbon City Council thus seeks to ensure that the cost of tourism does not fall on residents but is partially borne by visitors.

-A large flow of tourists can affect the daily lives of local residents and the natural environment .
-The rate is also intended to mitigate some of these negative effects, such as overcrowding in the most touristy neighborhoods, increased demand for public services (water, sanitation, cleaning) and the conservation of cultural and natural heritage.
-The funds raised can be used to improve the sustainability of tourism, protect natural resources and ensure that the city maintains its long-term attractiveness.
+A large influx of tourists can impact the daily lives of local residents and the natural environment .
+The tax is also intended to mitigate some of these negative effects, such as overcrowding in tourist-heavy neighborhoods, increased demand for public services (water, sanitation, cleaning), and the preservation of cultural and natural heritage.
+The funds raised can be used to improve tourism sustainability, protect natural resources, and ensure the city maintains its long-term appeal.

-Currently, this increase is already reflected on the Lisbon Chamber website , which came into force on 09/01/2024 after being subject to a 30-day public consultation.
+This increase is currently reflected on the Lisbon Chamber of Commerce website .
+It came into effect on September 1, 2024, after a 30-day public consultation.

-Please note that the tourist tax applies only for 7 consecutive nights in tourist accommodation.
+It should be noted that the tourist tax is only applicable for seven consecutive nights in tourist accommodation.

 The increase in the tourist tax entails several associated objectives: